Fee guidelines for music commissions

 The Contemporary Music Centre and the Association of Irish Composers wish to ensure that composers receive adequate remuneration for their work and have jointly drawn up the following guidelines.

 The fees and categories given below should be regarded as a useful indicator rather than a prescribed structure.
-The lower end of each band is intended for less established composers; senior composers will command a higher fee and, in such cases, the upper figure should be taken as a median rather than a maximum.
+The lower end of each band is intended for less established composers, the upper end being aimed at more experienced composers.
+For composers whose works are regularly performed on the international stage, the upper figure could be taken as a starting point for negotiations.